EOEPCA/um-identity/README.md

 Includes five main components:
 - **Keycloak integration**: Open Source Identity and Access Management.
 - **Identity Manager**: Web application using AngularJS and Angular Material to visually interact with the platform.
 Interacts with Identity API.
-- **Identity API**: API using Flask Framework to be consumed by Identity Manager.
+- **Identity API**: Restful API using Flask Framework to be consumed by Identity Manager.
 Interacts with Keycloak API.
 - **OAuth2 Proxy integration**: Authentication Proxy to enable seemless authentication and authorization to be added to Applications.
 Interacts with Keycloak.
 - **PostgreSQL**: SQL database for Keycloak to store data.